 It doesn’t always have to be perfect, and it shouldn’t always be the exact same or else you’ll go crazy, but by keeping at least the big things like feeding and nap times around the same time each day, with maybe some type of outing and some type of indoor activity occurring in between meals, around the same time most days.
 So toddlers can begin to predict their day a lot easier.

 You don’t have to time things down to the minute or make sure every day is the same – that’s missing the point.
 It’s just to keep some general expectations like “oh, after my afternoon nap, I eat a snack, and then I usually have some free play”, or “I know that mommy after we come back from our walk we have lunch.”

 4. MAKE THINGS VISUAL TO HELP YOUR TODDLER OUT

 Again, because toddlers are visual creatures, capturing your schedule or routine activities in pictures works wonders.
-That’s why I’ve created this free downloadable and customizable routine clock for you to visually represent to your toddler what’s coming up when throughout the day, including a rough idea where meals and snacks will fit it, so you can help your toddler understand the sequence of events.
+Something like this toddler routine clock (pictured above) for you to visually represent to your toddler what’s coming up when throughout the day, including a rough idea where meals and snacks will fit it, so you can help your toddler understand the sequence of events.

 Now, when they ask for a snack outside of set feeding times you can say “Sure!
 Snack time is after reading.
 Let’s pull out our book now” – and point to the clock showing the order of events.
 The download includes many icons that you can switch up day to day based on the changing activities you will be experiencing that day!
 It doesn’t have to include everything and the point is not to be super detailed (like your own personal to-do list or schedule – it’s for your toddler to see the general pattern and times.
 You can use this in combination with my kitchen is closed sign and voila – it all makes sense to them!